home-assistant/home-assistant.io/source/_integrations/ukraine_alarm.markdown

 ha_integration_type: integration
 ---

-The Ukraine Alarm integration uses the [Ukraine Alarm](https://www.ukrainealarm.com/) web service as a source for air-raid sirens in Ukraine for your region.
-It's became very important since [Russian troops invasion](https://war.ukraine.ua/).
+The Ukraine Alarm integration uses the [Ukraine Alarm](https://www.ukrainealarm.com/) web service to offer air-raid siren notifications.
+The integration will create 4 binary sensors for your selected region in Ukraine:

-For each region integration exposes 4 binary sensors:

 - Air
-- Unknown
 - Artillery
 - Urban Fights
+- Unknown

 Siren check interval is set to 10 seconds to don't overload API and be able to react quite fast.